-With Individual Coverage Health Reimbursement Arrangements (aka ICHRAs) being new to the marketplace and available to businesses of all sizes, it’s likely that you may find yourself shopping for individual insurance for the first time after historically accepting the group health insurance plan provided through your employer each year without a second thought.
+Wondering how to shop for an ICHRA compliant plan?
+With Individual Coverage Health Reimbursement Arrangements (aka ICHRAs) being available to businesses of all sizes, it’s likely that you may find yourself shopping for individual insurance for the first time after historically accepting the group health insurance plan provided through your employer each year without a second thought.

 Navigating the insurance marketplace can be overwhelming and confusing, but it’s a significant decision, and we’re here to help cut through the jargon so you can make the smartest decision for you and your family.